 It looks a lot like a mix of its parents.
 It has a Naga Morich/ghost pepper-like body (elongated and wrinkly) with the potential for a scorpion-like tail that’s a little longer than what you’d typically see on a scorpion pepper.
 Simply, it looks like pain.
-There is no mistaking that extreme heat sits within the walls of the Naga Viper.
+There is no mistaking that extreme heat sits within the walls of this chili pepper.

 The flavor is also much like you’d expect from its heritage – sweet and fruity, with a little tang.
 The slower burn allows you to taste the flavor of the Naga Viper more than with some other super-hots.
 There’s a stronger perfume to this pepper, too.
 A sweet tang that’s very enticing.

 How can you use this super-hot chili?

-Given the extreme heat, a little goes a long way with a Naga Viper.
+Given the extreme heat, a little goes a long way here.
 With its slower burn, it’s a very good choice for extreme hot sauces and rubs.
 The flavor of the Viper can actually add nuance to the sauce before the heat hammer hits.
 You can also dry these chilies to use the super-hot chili powder to spice any number of dishes.
 Just a tiny pinch goes far.

 A note of caution: Be prepared with this chili pepper and other super-hots.
 If handling the Naga Viper by hand, wear protective kitchen gloves and eye goggles.
 The oils on the pepper alone can cause chili burn like you’ve never felt before, so know how to combat chili burn before you even consider handling a Viper chili.

 Where can you buy the Naga Viper?

 As with most super-hots, looking online for seeds and products is often your best bet (Amazon).
 Check out, too, The Chili Pepper Company – they developed the Naga Viper and offer what’s most likely the most stable option.
 You can also look to a local chili farm for this or other super-hot peppers.

 Photo by Tyrone Adams, CC 2.0